Private LTE vs. Wi-Fi: Comparing Options for Enterprise Connectivity

 December 11, 2019

 Private LTE is quickly emerging as a solution to augment and, in some cases, replace Wi-Fi in enterprise networks.
-This new market is expected to grow significantly over the next decade and is catching the eye of enterprise-level organizations the industry over.
+This new market is expected to grow significantly over the next decade and is catching the eye of enterprise-level organizations in the industry.

 The next generation of Wi-Fi technology is called Wi-Fi 6.
 Also known as 802.11ax, it continues upon the current Wi-Fi standard that was created to maintain many devices connected to it.
 It is not a new way of connecting to the internet but instead an upgrade over previous versions of Wi-Fi (technically called 802.11ac).
 Wi-Fi 6 is an upgrade to the standard that allows compatible devices to use Wi-Fi signals more efficiently.